Japan's economy grows at fastest pace in a year on boost from inventory

 DEFLATIONARY MINDSET

-The data will be closely scrutinized at the BOJ's two-day rate review that ends on Friday.
-The central bank is widely expected to maintain its massive stimulus program and rosy assessment of the economy.
+The data will be closely scrutinised at the BOJ's two-day rate review that ends on Friday.
+The central bank is widely expected to maintain its massive stimulus programme and rosy assessment of the economy.

 "The economy isn't falling off a cliff.
 It's recovering, so I don't see this data as piling pressure on the Bank of Japan to ease soon.
 It's just that the recovery isn't gathering pace," said Shinke of Dai-Ichi Life.